hnkim/GnCDataProjectRK/README.md

 ## Getting and Cleaning Data Project

-This repo contains project code and files for `Getting and Cleaning Data` course as part of my data science specializations by John Hopkins University on Coursera.
+This repo contains project code and files for `Getting and Cleaning Data` course as part of my data science specializations by Johns Hopkins University on Coursera.

 ## R Script